Gibson Gowland: Biography

-Gowland was born in Spennymoor, County Durham.
+Gowland was born 4 January in either 1872 or 1877 in Spennymoor, County Durham.
 He started work as a sailor and later became the mate on a ship.
 For several years from the age of 25 he went to South Africa, where he hunted for big game, prospected for diamonds and also organised a theatrical company in Johannesburg, and acted in it.
 He prospected in Canada, where he made his debut on the legitimate stage.

 Gowland went to the United States from Britain by way of Canada in 1913 where he met Beatrice Bird, also from Great Britain, whom he married.
 They moved to Hollywood, working as bit players.
 In 1914 he acted in D.W.
 Griffith's The Birth of a Nation, followed by Intolerance.
 In 1916, his son, actor and photographer Peter Gowland, was born.

 Often cast as a villain, his only starring role (out of 63 films) was in Greed (1924), directed by Erich von Stroheim, based on the Frank Norris novel McTeague, and costarring ZaSu Pitts.
 The film has become a classic despite its having been cut to one-fifth its original length for commercial release by MGM.
 Gowland portrayed the protagonist, dentist John McTeague.
 Von Stroheim also directed Gowland in his 1919 film Blind Husbands.

 Gowland was cast as Simon Buquet in the 1925 film version of The Phantom of the Opera.
 He had bit parts in dozens of films from 1938 to 1945, but was rarely credited on-screen.
 After two divorces, Gowland returned to England in 1944.
-He died in London at the age of 74 and is buried in Golders Green Crematorium.
+He died in London on 9 September 1951 at the age of 74.
+He was buried in Golders Green Crematorium.